 WSU students are currently interning across the country, from working for members of the U.S. House of Representatives to working with NGOs or governmental agencies.
 Internships are offered during fall, spring, and summer school sessions.
-Our placements page lists the some of the organizations that have hosted WSU interns over the past several years.
 One of our most popular programs is with the Washington State Legislature in Olympia.
 Visit Internships in Olympia to learn more about the fabulous opportunities afforded by this specific program.
 There are many other internship opportunities both in the state, and further afield.

 Before deciding to take the opportunity that an internship can offer, there are several things to consider, such as internship eligibility, finding and applying for an internship, earning academic credit, and your academic and professional responsibilities.
 Please read through these pages carefully.

 All students are eligible to sign up for political science internship credit (Pol S 497).
 Students may receive between three (3) and up to twelve (12) internship credits in total.
 Three Pol S 497 credits may be applied toward an upper-division political science elective and the remainder toward the 120-credit university requirement necessary for graduation.
 Pol S 497 is pass/fail.
 It is also possible to take up to three credits of Pol S 498, which is the graded alternative.